 There is a great deal more to be said on this topic, but the point I’d like to emphasise is that such a new mode of economic exchange will be impossible to sustain without the concurrent introduction of a new education based on Self-knowledge, which is a vast subject in itself that requires an entirely different way of looking at our relationships to each other and the natural environment.
 We are obviously not talking about going back to more primitive lifestyles, and there will always be a role for innovation and technology in the evolution of human societies, while there is nothing that can stop the innate curiosity of man to learn about his place in the universe.
 The need for simpler standards of living also concerns much more than the amount and type of resources we consume, for there is an art to living simply that implies an awareness of the inner Self in our relationship to the outer world.
 Please keep in mind here that a simpler and more joyful, more heart-engaged way of life cannot be imposed on people by any external authority, and it must be cultivated from within each and every person through an inner awareness of one’s intention to live harmlessly and with respect for all other living beings.

 Please expand further on these last sentiments if you will, particularly the idea that there is an art to living simply.
-Are you talking about the same ‘Art of Living’ that John Stuart Mill envisaged when he contemplated the end purposes of industrial progress in the mid-18th century?
+Are you talking about the same ‘Art of Living’ that John Stuart Mill envisaged in the 19th century when he contemplated the end purposes of industrial progress?
 Or is there a different meaning to living more simply as an art form, which presumably must be understood in a spiritual and not a literal sense?

 To live simply is verily an art, in the same way that an accomplished architect can design a building that is basic in its construction and frugal in its use of resources, yet beautiful in its outer appearance.
 Or like the artist who knows how to put different colours in their right place so that a painting is visually appealing and meaningful, we too are trying to put this society in its right place so that everyone has what they need for a dignified, creative and fulfilling life that is completely harmless and oriented towards the service of others.
 If we believe that there is something more to our existence beyond the stress and divisions of the modern world, if we can sense that a different way of living is possible in which everyone has the freedom and opportunity to explore their inborn creative potential, then we can intuit the truth that the whole of human evolution is like a scientific art where we all play our role as co-creators of the One Life.
 We are all artists of our own creation, from the inner to the outer.
 And there can be no such thing as ‘living simply’ without the Art of Living, or what is more accurately expressed in spiritual terms as the Art of Being.

-We can also observe that at this time of planetary chaos and transition when it is nigh impossible to live simply within our day-to-day life expression, then the first step for humanity is what we might call the art of thinking, which means to put thought in its right place.
+We can also observe that at this time of planetary chaos and transition when it is nigh impossible to live simply within our day-to-day life expression, then the first step for humanity is what we might call the art of right thinking.
 This is, after all, what can make us into an artist of our lives—by firstly becoming aware of the spiritual reality of life, and of the need for a complete change in our attitudes, behaviours and intentions as a family of nations.
+If I identify with the idea of being a successful and rich ‘entrepreneur’, for example, then I am more likely to care for opportunities to make profits and amass personal wealth, than I am to care for the viability of public parks and protected nature reserves, let alone the stability of the Earth’s climate system.
+The art of right thinking therefore concerns my originating intentions, which must invariably be oriented towards the greatest good of humanity and the planet as a whole.

 All this leads to the question of what can awaken the love and awareness of humanity to a sufficient degree, thus initiating the process of world transformation as you have proposed through massive civic engagement.
 Is it possible to predict the moment or spark that may signify the onset of these inner and outer changes?
 We still appear to be far away from your vision of millions upon millions of people uniting through constant demonstrations for a fairer sharing of the world’s resources, and this may leave many readers with a continuing sense of hopelessness and confusion about the world’s problems.